New Ulm Medical Center

 We're part of a network of compassionate care, support and comfort to people with advanced illness or at the end-of-life and the loved ones caring for them.

-Allina hospice is largest not-for-profit hospice in Minnesota, serving over 3,000 patients and family members a year.
+Allina Health Hospice is largest not-for-profit hospice in Minnesota, serving over 3,000 patients and family members a year.
 We provide over 48,000 visits a year.

 Our staff at Home Care & Hospice at New Ulm Medical Center provides comfort, support, and compassionate care for patients needing rehabilitation, advanced illness or end of life care and the loved ones caring for them.
 Our mission is to honor the wishes of patients and families and in doing so bring peace, dignity and comfort 24 hours a day, seven days a week.
 To learn more please call 507-217-5555.